Understanding Consumer Proposals in BC

 3. Creditor Protection

-Your creditors will not be able to take legal action against you or contact you for payment once your proposal is accepted.
+Your creditors cannot take legal action against you or contact you for payment once your proposal is accepted.

 5. Financial Counselling

-As part of the process, you will receive financial counseling to help you manage your money and set financial goals to set you up with a strong financial foundation in the future.
+As part of the process, you will receive financial counselling to help you manage your money and set financial goals to set you up with a strong financial foundation in the future.

 1. Eligibility